Wilfried Sauerland

 Wilfried Sauerland (born 29 February 1940 in Wuppertal) is a German boxing promoter and manager.
 He was inducted into the International Boxing Hall of Fame in 2010.

 Career

 Boxing camps associated with Sauerland, have had various locations:

-Frankfurt (Oder) with Manfred Wolke and Rudi Fink (2003), Cologne with Ulli Wegner (1996–2004), and in Berlin with Ulli Wegner, since 2004.His sons now run the boxing promotional business.
+Frankfurt (Oder) with Manfred Wolke and Rudi Fink (2003), Cologne with Ulli Wegner (1996–2004), and in Berlin with Ulli Wegner, since 2004.
+He has two sons, Kalle Sauerland and Nisse Sauerland who both work for Wasserman.